jbcodeforce/ML-studies/docs/coding/langgraph.md

 runnable = graph.compile()
 ```

-`add_node()` takes an function or runnable, with the input to the runnable is the entire current state.
+`add_node()` takes an **function or runnable**, with the input to the runnable is the entire current state.

 Graph may include `ToolNode` to call function or tool which can be called via conditions on edge.
 Conditional edge helps to build more flexible workflow: based on the output of a node, one of several paths may be taken.

+Once the graph is compiled, the application can interact with the graph via stream or invoke methods.

-LangGraph comes with built-in persistence, allowing you to save the state of the graph at point and resume from there.
+LangGraph comes with built-in persistence, allowing developer to save the state of the graph at point and resume from there.

 ```python
 memory = SqliteSaver.from_conn_string(":memory:")